Scripture Reference: John 6:1-14

 Finally, when everyone was finished they cleaned up all of the small pieces of bread left over.
 The leftover bread was enough to fill twelve baskets full!

 Jesus fed over five thousand people from two little fish and five small loaves of bread.
-No human being could do a miracle like that.
-Only Jesus could.
 Jesus was powerful enough to take care of a whole crowd of people.
 Jesus is powerful enough to take care of you and me.

 Ways to Tell the Story: